amielantonio/foxhound/README.md

 # Foxhound

-A heckin' data mining fren :dog:
+A heckin' worksnaps-integrated fren :dog:

 ## Getting Started
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.